apache/skywalking-python/docs/en/setup/Plugins.md

 # Supported Libraries
-The following table is **automatically** generated from SkyWalking Python testing matrix.
+This document is **automatically** generated from the SkyWalking Python testing matrix.

-The column `Versions` only indicates that library versions tested in the best effort manner.
+The column of versions only indicates the set of library versions tested in a best-effort manner.

 If you find newer major versions that are missing from the following table, and it's not documented as a limitation, please PR to update the test matrix in the plugin.